Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	- Uses stack relative addressing to reference the return address.
 	- Puts the stack pointer into A/X/Direct page
 	- Pulls bytes off the stack without pushing any beforehand.
-- If there are branches, jumps, or subroutine calls in the garbage code and you're disassembly method auto generates labels based on what opcodes were disassembled, it'd be a wise idea to follow the labels if they point somewhere valid.
+- If there are branches, jumps, or subroutine calls in the garbage code and your disassembly method auto generates labels based on what opcodes were disassembled, it'd be a wise idea to follow the labels if they point somewhere valid.
 If these labels are only used by garbage opcodes, you should remove them so that your disassembled code is cleaner.
 - As you get better at disassembly, it'll become easier to distinguish between actual code and data being disassembled as code.
 Disassembled data looks like gibberish.
 There is also the fact that the wrong size of A/X/Y with SNES code can make otherwise valid code look like gibberish.
 Common examples of this:
 	SNES.
 	- Long strings of SBC.l $XXXXXX,x